andreas-grimm/GD-BASIC/doc/BASIC.md

 ## Language Elements

-#### Structure of JASIC Programs

-__Example of a JASIC Program__

-          ' Example Code of a JASIC Program:
-          ' Looping over a print statement for 10 Times

-          count = 5

-          count = count * 2

-          ' stop looping if we're done
-    top:
-          if count = 0 then ende
-          print "Hello, world!"

-          ' decrement and restart the loop
-          count = count - 1
-          goto top
-    ende:

 #### Structure of BASIC Programs
 The Dartmouth version of the program structure consists of a program line in two parts: